helidon-io/helidon/docs/modules/injection/declarative.md

   not require additional dependencies)

 > [!NOTE]
 > Helidon Declarative is a preview feature.
-The APIs shown here are subject to
+It is ready for production use.
+Its
-> change between major releases without deprecation, but they are intended for
+> APIs will remain backward compatible within a major version, but may change
-> supported external use.
+> without the usual deprecation process in a new major version.

 ## Usage